navh/amoshebbdotcom/content/posts/blog/your-computer-is-on-fire.md

 I rate this 2.3.

-8 pages of directors-cut feeling intro, the radio edit would only include the punchy bits of the first para, and the first half of the last paragraph.
+8 pages of directors-cut feeling intro, the radio edit would only include the punchy bits of the first paragraph and the first half of the last paragraph.

 # Summary